sobhanshukueian/Reinforcement-Learning-Playground/README.md

 DQN is a fundamental RL algorithm that uses a deep neural network to approximate the Q-value function.
 Experience the power of Q-learning and deep neural networks in training agents to balance the CartPole.

-### Actor-Critic
+### Actor-Critic (Check here for my implementation [Actor-Critic](https://github.com/sobhanshukueian/Reinforcement-Learning-Playground/tree/main/ActorCritic).)

 Actor-critic algorithms combine the benefits of value-based and policy-based methods by maintaining both a policy (the actor) and a value function (the critic).
 Explore algorithms such as A3C (Asynchronous Advantage Actor-Critic) and A2C to enhance your understanding of actor-critic approaches.
-Check here for my implementation [Actor-Critic](https://github.com/sobhanshukueian/Reinforcement-Learning-Playground/tree/main/ActorCritic)

 ### PPO (Proximal Policy Optimization)